renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## dockerCliOptions

-Adds command-line docker CLI options to Renovate sidecar Docker containers.
+You can use `dockerCliOptions` to pass Docker CLI options to Renovate's sidecar Docker containers.

 For example, `--memory=1g --cpus="1.5"`.